YAV84/StockAnalysisTool/README.md

 Technical Details:

 Web application built in HTML5, JavaScript, CSS.
-Historical financial data is retrieved from  Google Finance API.
+Historical financial data is retrieved from  Google Finance API as JSON through the use of Quandl.com API.